Real-time screening against

 Transaction screening

-"360 Screenings monitors countries on the FATF grey and black lists and notifies you via API if your transaction or BO require enhanced due diligence"
+"360 Screenings monitors countries on the FATF grey and black lists and notifies you via API if your transaction or contracting partner require enhanced due diligence"

 The Financial Action Task Force (FATF) is an intergovernmental organisation that continually identifies and monitors high-risk countries with strategic anti-money laundering (AML) deficiencies constituting a risk to the global financial system.

-When does the FATF publish its grey list?
+When does the FATF publish its updated lists

 The FATF publishes changes in its list of high-risk countries three times a year following its plenary meeting.
 The FATF Plenary Meetings usually take place in February, June, and October each year.